bjscde/bjscde/README.md

 Hi,

-this is my Dell EMC-self at Dell Technologies on github.
+this is my DellEMC-self at Dell Technologies on github.
 You can reach me via a personal message, or through the well-known channels.

 Bjoern Schoof, Dell Technologies